JoaquinFiorio/prueba-tecnica-eldar/README.md

 - Responsive design using PrimeFlex.

 > [!IMPORTANT]
-> Verify if your team has the correct compatible dependencies to run the project locally.
+> Verify if your computer has the correct compatible dependencies to run the project locally.

 ## Technologies Used